ropensci/roweb3/content/blog/2023-12-22-news-december-2023/index.md

 This interview was furthermore featured on the [R Weekly highlights podcast](https://rweekly.fireside.fm/145?t=848) hosted by Eric Nantz and Mike Thomas.

+### rOpenSci Developer Guide Translation to Portuguese

+We want to express our gratitude to the community members who have been actively contributing to the localization and translation of the rOpenSci Developer Guide into Portuguese.
+Your dedication and efforts are making this valuable resource accessible to an even wider audience.
+Here's a quick update on the progress:

+* 18% of the book is already translated!
+* 2 chapters are awaiting a second review.
+* 24 chapters are still awaiting translation.
+* 7 amazing contributors are driving this initiative: _Pedro Duarte Faria, Daniel Vartanian, Marcelo Perlin, Beatriz Milz, João Granja-Correia, António Pedro and Mariana._ Thank you for the incredible work you've done so far!

+We're not done yet, and we invite more members of our community to join this collaborative effort.
+If you want to contribute to the translation project, join us on GitHub: [rOpenSci Developer Guide Translation Project](https://github.com/orgs/ropensci/projects/7).

 ### "A package a day" series on Mastodon and LinkedIn!

 We've started sharing about packages from our federated community of open source software developers, once a day on [Mastodon](https://mastodon.social/@rOpenSci@hachyderm.io/111522245481433695); and as a weekly digest on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7140023562223943680)!